gmc-code/PC-Python/docs/turtle/turtle_circles_and_polygons.rst

 Turtle circles and polygons
 ====================================================

-| The code draws dots, circles and polygons.
+| The code below draws dots, circles , parts of circles and regular polygons.

 ----